Dynamic Reserve Price Design with Distributed Solving Algorithm: Conclusion

 \section{Conclusion}

-We introduce the dynamic reserve price design framework for Lazada sponsored search, it can be used to define the relationship between revenue and user experience with incentive compatibility.
-We proposed distributed algorithms to solve the billion-scale problem with limited constraints, which can also be used to solve other similar problems in computational advertising.
-The proposed algorithm can be implemented not only using Spark but also using other distributed frameworks \cite{dean2004mapreduce} such as MPI and Flink.
-The implementation in the production environment is simple to guarantee the stability of the whole advertising system.
+We introduce a dynamic reserve price design framework of sponsored search, which defines the relationship between revenue and user experience while maintaining incentive compatibility.
+We propose distributed algorithms to solve the billion-scale problem with limited constraints.
+The implementation provides a simple yet reliable solution for the advertising system.
+It has already been fully deployed in the production environment of sponsored search.